MGPHapan/HAPAN_MGP_PA1/README.md

     def emotify(sentence):
     words = sentence.split()

-//Use if, elif, and else statement to align the word and emoticon
+//Use if, elif, and else statement to align the word and assigned emoticon

     for e in range(len(words)):
         if words[e] == "smile":